plxity/achievementsof.life/_users/plxity/index.md

 Interests: ['Coding', 'Video Editing', 'Side Projects']
 ---
 ## September 2023
+- runner up in Peerlist AI hackathon, built [ProductGenie](https://www.productgenie.in/) during the hackathon
+- travelled to McLeoadganj and Bir 🏔️
 - Shipped a new product, [ProductGenie](https://www.productgenie.in/) -- An app that generates stunning product images using AI in seconds 🪄

 ## August 2023